 Building Hands-Off Mode: Voice-Controlled Window Management That Actually Works

 But I kept wanting to do things without reaching for a hotkey.
-Deep in code, thinking “I need Chrome next to this terminal” — I just wanted to say it.
+Deep in code, thinking "I need Chrome next to this terminal" — I just wanted to say it.
+So I built hands-off mode.

-Press Ctrl+Cmd+M, say “tile Chrome left and iTerm right”, press again.
-You hear a quick “Got it” followed by “Chrome left, iTerm right” and your windows slide into place.
+Press Ctrl+Cmd+M, say "tile Chrome left and iTerm right", press again.
+You hear a quick "Got it" followed by "Chrome left, iTerm right" and your windows slide into place.
 About 2 seconds total.
+No panel, no UI, no visual chrome.

-The harder case: “I have too many terminals, organize them” — the system looks at your desktop, sees 8 iTerm windows scattered across two monitors, and distributes them in a grid.
-Or “set up for a code review” puts the GitHub PR on the left and your terminal on the right.
+The harder case: "I have too many terminals, organize them."
+The system looks at your desktop, sees 8 iTerm windows scattered across two monitors, and distributes them in a grid.
+Or "set up for a code review" puts the GitHub PR on the left and your terminal on the right.

 The inference layer wraps the Vercel AI SDK and supports five providers.
 Swapping models is one line: